Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: What Do the Outliers Impact?

 We also observe several trends that mirror the observations from \cref{sec:influence_of_frequency}:

-\begin{itemize*} \item \out{308} has a higher correlation with average query value since the initial layers (except the very first) which decreases at the final layers, while for \out{381} the correlation grows at layer 4-5 and then vanishes at the final one.
-Both of these trends are consistent with \cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased} showing the correlation to frequency. \item Special tokens affect these trends: \cref{fig:pre_trained_bert_corr_with_att_308_without_spec_toks} and \cref{fig:pre_trained_bert_corr_with_att_381_without_spec_toks} show that excluding them does not fundamentally change the pattern, although the results become less stable across heads. \item both \cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased} and \cref{fig:pre_trained_bert_corr_with_att} show large variation as the information flows through the model, which suggests that the effect is not entirely formed at the model input. \end{itemize*}
+\begin{itemize*} \item The hidden state parameter value corresponding to \out{308} has a higher correlation with average vertical attention value since the initial layers (except the very first) which decreases at the final layers.
+For parameters corresponding to \out{381}, the correlation grows at layer 4-5 and then vanishes at the final one.
+Both of these trends are consistent with \cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased} showing the correlation to frequency. \item Special tokens affect these trends: \cref{fig:pre_trained_bert_corr_with_att_308_without_spec_toks} and \cref{fig:pre_trained_bert_corr_with_att_381_without_spec_toks} show that excluding them does not fundamentally change the pattern, but the results become less stable across heads. \item Both \cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased} and \cref{fig:pre_trained_bert_corr_with_att} show large variation as the information flows through the model, which suggests that the effect is not entirely formed at the model input. \end{itemize*}

-Overall the results of this experiment suggest that \textbf{the relationship between the outlier phenomenon and token frequencies also affects the self-attention mechanism of BERT}, in particular the ``vertical'' attention pattern in which a token is attended to by most other tokens and which is typically observed for high-frequency tokens.
-We confirmed that RoBERTa self-attention exhibits a similar pattern (see \cref{sec:roberta_appendix}).
+Overall the results of this experiment suggest that \textbf{the relationship between the outlier phenomenon and encoded token frequencies in pre-training data also affects the self-attention mechanism of BERT}.
+In particular, it affects the ``vertical'' attention pattern in which a token is attended to by most other tokens, and which was previously reported for the high-frequency special tokens.
+We confirmed that RoBERTa self-attention exhibits a similar pattern (see \cref{app:roberta}).